inspec/inspec/docs-chef-io/content/inspec/cli.md

 `--enhanced-outcomes`
 : Includes enhanced outcome of controls in report data.

-`--chef-allow-unsigned`
+`--allow-unsigned`
-: Flag to allow inspec run for unsigned profiles, defaults to false.
+: Flag to allow inspec run with unsigned profiles, defaults to false

 ## habitat